brasky/Incorporation/docs/overview.md

 # What is an industry?

 An industry could be something like the Real Estate or Energy markets.
-These markets consume a resource (land, oil, etc) and produce a product (office space, energy).
+These markets consume a commodity (metal, oil, water, etc) and produce a product (office space, energy).

+# What is the relationship between resources and products?

+A resource comes from a location/tile every turn.
+Players can refine it and create a product which is can be sold to/consumed by players.

+Examples:
+oil (resource from a tile) -> gets refined (which costs money and time) -> produces energy -> sold to/consumed by players

+Player A has control of oil and produces energy
+Player A is adjacent to Player B

 # What does the board look like?